DLiapkin/rsschool-cv/cv.md

-## h2 header
-This is my _fisrt_ *CV task* in RS School!
-*_Hello_*, my name is Dmitry.
-I am 20 years old and studing in BSUIR.
+# My CV
+1. Dmitry Liapkin
+2. Discord Liapkin#5380
+3. My goal is to gain skills with JS, CSS and HTML and learn C# and become Fullstack developer
-I have some experience with these programming languages:
+4. I have some experience with Java, C++, Python and C#.
-1. C++
-2. Java
-3. C#
-4. Python
-And for now I applied to RS School in order to become Front-End developer.
+5. I do not have any real working experience.
+6. Currenly I am studying at BSUIR
+7. My English level is B1